Rugged good looks backed up with outstanding durability

 Unless noted otherwise, all Eagle Model 05s were powered by Detroit Diesel 8V71 engines with 4 speed Spicer transmissions, were 40 feet long and 98.5 inches wide.

-Eagle Model 10s were powered by Detroit Diesel 6V92TA engines with Allison automatic transmissions, were 40 feet long and 96 inches wide
+Eagle Model 10s were powered by Detroit Diesel 6V92TA engines with Allison automatic transmissions, were 40 feet long and 96 inches wide.

 Eagle Model 05 | ||||||

-BUILD # | MODEL | BUILDER | FLEET # | IN SERVICE | REG # | OPERATOR & NOTES |
+BUILD # | MODEL | BUILDER | FLEET # | DATE BUILT | REG # | OPERATOR & NOTES |

 ---|---|---|---|---|---|---|